 Tempeh is available to buy in many large supermarkets.
 However, for the biggest choice of tempeh, including plain and flavoured options, you should look at online supermarkets like The Vegan Kind Supermarket.
 Here, you’ll find over 20 kinds of tempeh to choose from.

-Tempeh is a block of cooked and fermented soy beans.
+Tempeh is a block of cooked and fermented soybeans.
 This plant-based protein is packed with fibre and vitamins and has probiotic benefits.
-Tempeh is quite similar to it’s soy cousin tofu – the difference is that tofu is more dense, so it’s firmer and has more calories, protein and fibre.
+Tempeh is quite similar to its soy cousin tofu – the difference is that tofu is denser, so it’s firmer and has more calories, protein and fibre.

 How do you pronounce tempeh?

 Hailing from Indonesia, tempeh should be pronounced as ‘tem-pay’.
-If you’ve only even seen it written down and have been calling is ‘temper’, I very much doubt that you’re the only one.
+If you’ve only ever seen it written down and have been calling it ‘temper’, I very much doubt that you’re the only one.
 The name is almost as odd as meat alternative ‘seitan’!

 Tempeh is a processed food which is made by several companies.
 The taste of tempeh varies depending on the brand.
 Some tempeh is mild and nutty, whereas some tastes a bit more like cheese.
 Your best bet its to try them all and see which you prefer.

-Popular brands of tempeh in the UK include:
+Here are the most popular brands of tempeh in the UK: